 - 1. End of Rotation Exams: comprehensive, standardized, 120- question multiple-choice examinations given at call back sessions for 7 of 10 rotations.
 These exams are intended to assess medical knowledge gained during Supervised Clinical Practice Experiences (SCPEs) and make up a part of students' final grades for clerkships. - 2.
-Mock Exams: comprehensive, 100-question multiple-choice examinations are given at the mid-point of each clinical clerkship.
-These exams are developed by our faculty and meant to highlight areas of weakness so that the student can direct studying toward these areas.
-The faculty will set a benchmark grade.
-Should students not meet the benchmark, a meeting with the advisor will result. - 3.
+Mock Exams: comprehensive, 2 (100-question multiple-choice) examinations are given the weekend before the start of the clerkship and one week before the EOR exam of each clinical clerkship.
+These exams are developed by our faculty and meant to highlight areas of weakness so that the student can direct studying toward these areas. - 3.
 PACKRAT: a standardized exam developed by PAEA, modeled on the PANCE is given once per year.
 This exam is also based on the NCCPA Blueprint.
 Results are reported both by organ system (cardiology, pulmonology, etc.) and by critical thinking area (history taking skills, therapeutics, management, etc.).
 A national mean is set as the benchmark.
 Students not achieving the benchmark will meet with their advisors.